 The First 10 Things Every New Prepper Should Do (Some of Them Are Free!)

-Over the past couple of years, here in America….
+Over the past few years, here in America….

 Contaminated water caused a complete loss of municipal services in both Ohio and West Virginia, resulting in almost a million people vying for the stock in local stores.

 A freak confluence of storms caused a “Superstorm” that took out power to much of the Eastern Seaboard, including New York City and the coastal parts of New Jersey.
 Nearly a year later, some families were still without electricity to their homes.